-- The socialistation, getting out and about and household tasks (75% of the costs).
-Most often this is the part that family and friends take care of, but for someone who does not have loved ones able to assist in these areas they may need a lot of support in this area.
-This area is vital when it comes to caring for those with a Dementia.
+- The socialisation, getting out and about and household tasks (75% of the costs).
+Most often this is the part that family and friends take care of, but for someone who does not have loved ones able to assist in these areas, they may need a lot of support.
+This area is vital when it comes to caring for those with Dementia.

-The cost associated with care at home are so variable as you only need to pay for what you need.
+The costs associated with care at home are so variable as you only need to pay for what you need.

 2. Consider using a family solicitor to be appointed to take care of your affairs

-Don’t be naïve about the impact on relationships when different family members have different opinions on how a loved one should be cared for.
 Given the serious costs associated with good quality care arrangements, money can start driving a wedge between family members and become a motivator in decisions.
-Disagreements can also occur if one family member feels they are taking on more of the burden or responsibility for the care of a loved one and its impacted on them both emotionally and financially much more than others.
+Disagreements can also occur if one family member feels they are taking on more of the burden or responsibility for the care of a loved one and its impact on them both emotionally and financially much more than others.
 It has never ceased to amaze us how so often the challenges of caring for older people can be multiplied by families inability to agree on things and how the elderly client’s wishes.
 Who should be at the centre of all care arrangements can be sidelined!

 As such, people should write out a clear will and requests about how they wish to be cared for as early as possible.
 The responsibility for actioning this should be placed on a neutral and emotionally detached solicitor who will act only on the requests and in the interest of the elderly client.